Welcome to the FourM Math & Tech Study Hub

 This project is licensed under the https://creativecommons.org/licenses/by-nc-sa/4.0/.
 Feel free to use these guides and templates for your own non-commercial projects.
 Individual code examples and implementations may have their own licenses as noted in their respective documentation.

-Website built with Lanyon, the Github Pages
+Website built with Franklin.jl, a theme adapted from Lanyon, the Julia programming language, and deployed on Github Pages